-- Brazil operates on 110-220 volts and uses Types C or N plugs with two round pins or three round pins, respectively. - Argentina operates on 220 volts and use Types C or I plugs with two round pins or three flat pins, respectively. - We recommend packing a universal adapter, as well as a voltage converter if you plan on using your own hairdryer or other device without a built-in converter. - The strength of the air conditioning in some South American hotels may not be as strong or as cool as what you might be used to in the U.S. or Canada.
+- Brazil operates on 127-220 volts and uses Types C or N plugs with two round pins or three round pins, respectively. - Argentina operates on 220 volts and uses Types C or I plugs with two round pins or three flat pins, respectively. - Peru operates on 220 volts and uses Types A or C plugs with two flat pins or two round pins, respectively. - We recommend packing a universal adapter, as well as a voltage converter if you plan on using your own hairdryer or other device without a built-in converter. - The strength of the air conditioning in some South American hotels may not be as strong or as cool as what you might be used to in the U.S. or Canada.
 When air conditioning is available, it is usually regulated seasonally and controlled centrally by the hotel. - Your hotels may provide hairdryers, irons, and other small appliances.
-However these amenities cannot be guaranteed.
+However, these amenities cannot be guaranteed.